dil-ddaradics/ai-sandbox/tests/AI_TEST_PLAN.md

 **Status: [ ]**

-- Launch and interact with the full Claude interface using `cc-chat`
+- Launch and interact with the full Claude interface using `ai-chat`
 - Test multi-turn conversations and context retention
 - Verify code editing capabilities in interactive mode